 In the longer run, and from a buy side perspective, if the lack of demand continues into 2017, this could be a good time for companies to selectively acquire lower performing assets at prices more reasonable than have been recently demanded.
 There will be a class of company that has held back from selling, while attempting to turn around, or establish growth, that will now be ready to transact rather than ride out the next economic cycle.
 Of course, the operative word here is “selective.”
 While there are assets in the form of technology and manpower, plus market position to be had in these acquisitions, there is a reason that these companies have not yet become successful, and paying the right price for acquired value is always a challenging negotiation.

-For more detail behind Mergers and Acquisitions in Manufacturing Automation please download a copy of the complete white paper on Mergers and Acquisitions in Manufacturing Automation 2016 or drop me a line at email@example.com.
+For more detail behind Mergers and Acquisitions in Manufacturing Automation please download a copy of the complete white paper on Mergers and Acquisitions in Manufacturing Automation 2016 .